joel Sampson / N5LXI

 I run a lot of SSB QRP.
 I enjoy the challenge, and when the band works, it does not seem to matter much if I'm running 5-watts or 100.

-Icom IC-703 - My main QRP rig.
-I like the large display.
+Icom IC-703 - I like the large display.
 The user interface is ok, once your figure it out.
 I also have an IC-706 in the truck, which has a similar user interface.
-I have had to send it back to Icom to get the finals replaced.
-They did it for free.
+I have had to send it back to Icom to get the finals replaced, which they did for free.
+I had to pay to get the antenna tunner fixed a few years latter.
+It's in my electronics R&D and test bench connected to a low 40-meter dipole fed with ladder line.
+The IC-703 does not have a computer interface to program it.

 Well, farm may not be too accurate.
 I live on a small city lot with two very large pecan trees that are in the way!
 I tend to install multi-band antennas fed with ladder line.
 I have struggled to get a good 160-meter antenna up.
 Although I have 46 states confirmed, including Alaska.
 My current plan is to build a small one-band antenna for 160.
 Got any ideas?

 80-meter dipole - Mounted at about 35 feet this is my main antenna, although it is down at present.
 It's fed with ladder line and I use LDG BA-1 balun.
 I use it from 80 to 6 meters, and it loads on 160-meters.
-It's about the best all around antenna you can build.
+It's about the best all around antenna you can easily build.
+I love ladder line!

-Inverted L - My "L" is self supporting.
-I telescoped a total of 40-foot of aluminum tubing which is attached to the house.
-It sits on a PVC insulator.
-I am now using 49 feet if wire attached to the top, which droops down to 20-feet high.
-I have experimented with various lengths on the flat top.
+43' Vertical - This has been an inverted "L" and several other configurations.
+I'm still experimenting with it.
+The homebrew antenna is self supporting.
+I telescoped aluminum tubing which is attached to the house.
+It sits on a PVC pipe insulator.
 The radials are very limited as the house next door is close.
 It's fed with ladder line and I use LDG BA-1 balun.
 It loads all bands, from 160 to 6 meters.
-I'm still determing how well it's working. . .

 Cushcraft D3 - This is my one commercial HF antenna.
 The D3 is a 10, 15 and 20 meter trap dipole.
 It's mounted at 25 feet on the chimney and I'm not rotating it.
 The antenna is made well and works good.
 I am feeding it with coax.
 If you only have one mounting spot it's worth looking at.